TheNosiriN/TypelessVector/README.md

 ## Usage
-The vector can be used somewhat like a standard vector but with some differences
+TypelessVector can be used like a standard vector but with some differences

 ### Construction
 These are different ways the vector can be constructed